7 ways WELL protects patient health information

 #4 Store and encrypt data

 WELL has a robust program for storing and encrypting data.
 We store data in the US in two distinct geographic regions and run databases in a private subnet.
 That means they’re not exposed to the internet, and access is restricted to the WELL application and authorized personnel.
 WELL also encrypts data in transit and at rest, and performs nightly backups.

-WELL maintains a documented vulnerability management program which includes periodically scanning, identifying, and fixing security vulnerabilities on servers, workstations, network equipment, and applications.
+WELL maintains a documented vulnerability management program.
+It includes periodically scanning, identifying, and fixing security vulnerabilities on servers, workstations, network equipment, and applications.

 #5 Simulate threats

 WELL is Veracode Verified and works with third parties to conduct penetration tests at least annually.
 These tests mimic an outside attack to ensure a full view of our environment.
 “WELL is committed to delivering secure code to help organizations reduce the risk of a major security breach.
 Companies that invest in secure coding processes and follow our protocol for a mature application security program are able to deliver more confidence to customers who deploy their software,” said Asha May, CA Veracode.

 The WELL risk management process aims to promptly address any potential risks that could affect the business and assets of the company.
 WELL utilizes the NIST framework for internal risk assessments.
 We also employ independent external auditors and consultants to perform risk analysis of WELL’s security posture.